Selly Oak Colleges: History

-Woodbrooke College was founded in 1903 by George Cadbury and other local members of the Society of Friends, (or Quakers), in the former home of George Cadbury, whose father John created the chocolate-making company Cadbury.
+Woodbrooke College was founded in 1903 by George Cadbury and other local members of the Society of Friends, (or Quakers), in one of the former properties of George Cadbury, whose father John created the chocolate-making company Cadbury.
 The Society did not have salaried clergy, or professional training for its leaders.
 So the College was set up to provide its lay leaders with good knowledge of Quaker traditions and of Christian theology, and Christian responses to social questions.
 It was not an official institution of the Society of Friends, but it had the active support of many Quakers on both sides of the Atlantic.

 Kingsmead College was founded in 1905 by the Friends' Foreign Mission Association, for the training of women missionaries.
 From 1915 Methodists came to the college, and Methodist influence and commitment increased, until in 1946 it came under Methodist control.
 In 1960 it became the centre for the training of all Methodist missionary candidates from the UK and a place that they could return to when they returned home on leave.

 Westhill College (1907) was also begun by Quakers, at first to train Sunday school teachers with, from 1912, a governing body which included representatives from the main Free Churches in the UK.
 Its work expanded to train youth and community workers, and it became a pioneering training college for primary and infants school teachers.
 Its teacher training stressed the importance of child-centred education, especially for young children, on the principles of Friedrich Fröbel (1782-1852), and Christian education.
 Its students, and those at the other colleges, were able to study for its certificates in education, youth and community work, and religious education.

 Fircroft College (1909), influenced by the Danish Folk High Schools, was founded as a residential college for working men, to broaden their outlook and to increase their self-confidence.
 It maintained close links with UK trade unions, and the Workers Educational Association.

 Attracted by Kingsmead, three Free Church mission agencies (Baptist, Congregationalist and Presbyterian) jointly founded Carey Hall (1912) as a training college for women missionaries.